dthain/distsys-fa24/midterm.md

 - Chapter 8.5 - Two phase commit.
 - Chapter 9.1-9.3 - Security principles, symmetric key systems, and asymmetric key systems.
 - Case studies: Chain replication, TaskVine, Ceph, Kafka

+The final exam will be similar in format to the midterm exams, likely six pages long, and may address any of the above topics from both exams.